 How Do Solar Panels Work?

-Solar panels are used to convert our planet’s most abundant energy source, sunlight, into electricity that we can use to power our appliances.
-This process can be broken down into four key steps:
+Solar panels convert our planet’s most abundant energy source, sunlight, into electricity that we can use to power our appliances.
+This process can be broken down into four key steps.

-1. Sunlight shines onto a solar panel, which is made up of many smaller units called photovoltaic (PV) cells.
-PV cells contain semiconducting materials, such as silicon, which can convert light into electricity.
+1. Absorbing sunlight: Sunlight shines onto a solar panel, which is made up of many smaller units called photovoltaic cells, also known as solar cells.
+Photovoltaic cells contain semiconducting materials, such as silicon, which can convert light into electricity.

-2. Sunlight is made up of very small particles of energy called photons.
-Atoms within the semiconductors absorb photons, which excite one of their electrons.
-This excited electron becomes a free-flowing electrical charge.
+2. The photovoltaic effect: Sunlight is made up of very small particles of energy called photons.
+When the semiconductors absorb photons, this causes electrons to become excited and move around.
+These excited electrons become free-flowing within the semiconductor.
 This is known as the photovoltaic effect.

-3. The free-flowing electrons within the semiconductor are forced to flow in a specific direction, producing a direct current (DC) of electricity which can be drawn off for external use.
+3. Producing an electrical current: The free-flowing electrons are forced to flow in a specific direction within the semiconductor, producing a direct current (DC) of electricity.

-4. The DC passes through an inverter which turns it into alternating current (AC) electricity.
-This is the form of current that is needed for most household appliances.
+4. Electricity for your home: The direct current passes through a power inverter which turns it into alternating current (AC) electricity.
+This is the form of current that is used by most household appliances.

 Solar Panel Structure